Giovanni Pietro Bellori: Biography

-Bellori was born in Rome on 15 January 1613, the son of Giacomo, a farmer.
-He was reared and educated by his maternal uncle, Francesco Angeloni, who was an antiquarian, writer of comedies, dialogues and operas, a numismatist (Historia Augusta, 1641) and collector of art, antiquities and natural history (he had Correggio, Bassano and Titian among his paintings).
+Bellori was born in Rome on 15 January 1613, the purported son of Giacomo, a farmer.
+He was reared and educated by his mother's employer (and more probable biological father), Francesco Angeloni, who was an antiquarian, writer of comedies, dialogues and operas, a numismatist (Historia Augusta, 1641) and collector of art, antiquities and natural history (he had Correggio, Bassano and Titian among his paintings).
 Angeloni fostered in Bellori an interest in collecting and interpreting antiquities, and indeed his interest in the antique was pivotal to his whole career.
 On his death in 1652, Angeloni designated Bellori as his sole heir, but the will was invalidated by Angeloni's brothers, who sold off most of the collection, leaving Bellori with the house on the Pincio, located on the via Orsina near the church of Sant'Isidoro, where he had grown up and in which he lived all his life.

 Bellori had been keenly interested in art since childhood.
 As a young man, he took art lessons from the painter Domenichino.
 Philip Skippon, who visited Bellori in 1665, noted, "he draws pictures and makes good landskips", and as late as 1689 when Bellori was admitted to the French Academy he was listed as a painter.
 He became a member of the Accademia di San Luca by 1652 and was Secretary 1652–3, 1666, and 1668–72.
 Bellori was a close friend of many artists, including Nicolas Poussin, Giovanni Angelo Canini, François Duquesnoy, Charles Alphonse du Fresnoy and Carlo Maratta.

 In the spring of 1661 he accompanied the representative of Louis XIV in Rome, M. Parisot on a long trip through Southern Italy.
 He became a member of the French Academy in 1689.

 He was appointed Commissario delle Antichità by Pope Clement X on 31 May 1670.
 Bellori was librarian and antiquarian to Queen Christina of Sweden from 1677 to 1689.
 While serving Christina, he certainly met Filippo Baldinucci, the Florentine writer on art, who visited Rome in 1681 on the occasion of the Queen's commission to him for a biography of Gian Lorenzo Bernini.